JeyaViknan/JeyaViknan/README.md

 - 👋 Hi, I’m @JeyaViknan
+- If anyone interested in working on Augmented Reality (Swift ios native), hmu.
+Would be a great learning experience.
-- 👀 Passionate about backend web development with a growing interest in machine learning
+- 👀 Passionate about backend web dev and ml
-- 🌱 Currently pursuing a research internship at NIT Trichy, focusing on Large Language Models and their applications
+- 🌱 NIT ex-intern
-- 📫 Reach me at jeyaviknan11@gmail.com
+- 📫 Reach me at jeyaviknan11@gmail.com (jeyaviknan on ig)